 One of the biggest factors as to whether a new small business succeeds or fails lies in how well it appears in local search results.
 You might have a great product or service, social media accounts set up, and a large colorful sign outside, but if people can’t find you when they type in your area of expertise on Google, they won’t be spending money!

 Creating buzz for your business can be done in several ways, such as word of mouth marketing, also sometimes known as event marketing or taking a “grassroots approach”.
 Another such way, and what we’ll be focusing on in this post, can be done by optimizing your Google My Business page.

-When we work with new clients, we stress the importance of targeting their business to their local audience.
+When our St. Louis SEO team works with new clients, we stress the importance of targeting their business to their local audience.
 A great deal of value lies in targeting these long tail, hyper specific keywords that your customers may be using.
 They want to find options in their local area, and will choose a physical store over an online purchase if they can have the convenience of picking it up immediately.